morphinewan/dagonapp.wanyi.dev/docs/README.md

 # What's New

-1. Dagon Lite is coming.
+1. Dagon Lite is out.
 Free to use, pay to unlock some good features.
+1. Dagon v1.2.2 is out.
+Minor fix.
-1. v1.2.1 is out.
+1. Dagon v1.2.1 is out.
 Fixed a critical bug caused bookmarks not to be openned again.
-1. v1.2 with a lot of bug fixes and new batch deletion and other operations is in Apple's reviewing.
+1. Dagon v1.2 with a lot of bug fixes and new batch deletion and other operations is in Apple's reviewing.
 Please be patient, it is coming soon.
-1. v1.2 will also support Japanse language btw.
+1. Dagon v1.2 will also support Japanse language btw.

 # Features